 6.65 The project requires about 211.67 ha of land.
 Provision of additional solatium amount of 60% has been made which will be paid along with cost of land to bridge the gap between replacement value and cost of land.
 Table below summarizes category wise cost of acquisition of land and R&R assistance.
 The cost estimates are subject to adjustments as required.
-Details of cost breakup are tabulated below.
+Details of cost breakup are tabulated in annexure 6.5.